The Raunt station

 The Raunt was a former Long Island Rail Road station on the Rockaway Beach Branch.
 It had no address and no station house, because it was meant strictly as a dropping-off point for fishermen using a small island in Jamaica Bay.
-The station was located 1300 feet west of signal station "ER" (presumably #96), and near the WU Tower.
+The station was located 1300 feet west of signal station "ER" (presumably #96), and near WU Tower.
 It was named for the channel on the south side of the island where it stood.